Kangnos/Trexgame/README.md

 Making Trax game with UNITY!

-## This Game is a jumping game that Trex jumping avoiding obstacles.
+## Making Trax game which game is avoiding from obstacles